cybertron/openstack-virtual-baremetal/doc/source/deploy/quintupleo.rst

      ./bin/deploy.py --env env.yaml \
                      --quintupleo \
                      --env environments/all-networks-port-security.yaml \
+                     --env environments/routed-networks.yaml \
                      --env env-routed-networks.yaml \
                      --role env-leaf1.yaml

 #.
-When generateing the ``nodes.json`` file for TripleO undercloud node import
+When generating the ``nodes.json`` file for TripleO undercloud node import,
    the environment ``env-routed.yaml`` should be specified.
-Also to include physical network attributes of the node ports in ``nodes.json`` specify the ``--physical_network`` option when running ``build-nodes-json``.
+Also, to include physical network attributes of the node ports in ``nodes.json`` specify the ``--physical_network`` option when running ``build-nodes-json``.
 For example::